quaich-project/quaich/README.md

 - Support for S3 & DynamoDB Triggers
 - Write an sbt-lambda-deploy plugin that doesn't suck. the gilt one is an unreliable mess.
 Use [Amazon's Transfer](http://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/s3/transfer/TransferManager.html) status APIs for upload
 - Offline simulator for easier testing / dev.
 There's an [interesting one for Node](https://github.com/dherault/serverless-offline)
+- Explore support for Alexa/Amazon Echo integration, as well as IoT buttons.
+Thanks a ton to [Dick Wall](https://github.com/dickwall) for the truly superb idea.
+And deep Pinky & the Brain Knowledge.